Simplicity in design is like the mediterranean landscape. Airy. A visual breath of fresh air.

 The beauty of essentialism

-Picasso produced a collection of simple but interesting line drawings of animals.
-Defined simply, one-liners are drawings in which the artist's drawing implement touches the paper and is not lifted until the drawing is finished.
+Picasso produced a collection of simple, but interesting line drawings of animals.
+Defined simply, his one-liners are drawings in which the artist's drawing implement touches the paper and is not lifted until the drawing is finished.
 Picasso worked this way in a variety of media, including pencil, ink pen, brush and even light crayon.
 Reduction to its core parts, where art becomes nothing but line and form.
-Picasso's One-Liners, featuring 50 of the drawings, offers a fascinating look at this whimsical side of his work.
+Picasso's one-liners offer a fascinating look at this whimsical side of his work.

 A change of pace

 Simplicity is like a change of pace, or it might be a chance to recalibrate your rhythm.
-A simple design understands you have no time to ponder upon what you see, so it gives you the idea (the form) and time to think about it (the space).
+A simple design understands you have no time to ponder upon what you see, so it gives you a simple idea (the form) and plenty of time to think about it (the space).
 Subtle.